GlorytoAlmightyGod/let_me_SEE_freely/common_mistakes_i_commit.md

 WHY AM I NOT EXCITED TO KNOW OF THE FOLLOWING?
-    why do i fear not being able to figure out a better way of using the DATA-STRUCTURES? i do not know. why do i not think "so, it can not be done in THAT way." instead of "it simply can not be done!"? i do not know. why do i think "something other than proper preparation is required to realize my desire."? i do not know. why do i not even want to ask the why questions; no desire to know the why? i do not know.
+    why do i not think "so, it can not be done in THAT way." instead of "it simply can not be done!"? i do not know. why do i think "something other than proper preparation is required to realize my desire."? i do not know. why do i not even want to ask the why questions; no desire to know the why? i do not know.